WiseHacks/DAA/Assignment 4/readme.md

 ### Theory

-Strassen’s Algorithm named after Volker Strassen is used to compute multiplication of two matrices, it is the improvement in divide and conquer approach which has time complexity O(n^3).
+Strassen’s Algorithm named after Volker Strassen is used to compute multiplication of two matrices, it improves or optimizes the divide and conquer approach which has time complexity O(n^3) in worst case by reducing number of recursive calls.
+This alogorithm runs much faster than naive algorithm when dimensions of matrices are large.

 ---